-Working Out On Your Period Isn't Bad For You, But It Depends On A Few Things
+Is Working Out On Your Period Bad?
+It Depends On A Few Things

 You know that quote that says, "I don't trust anything that bleeds for a week every month and doesn't die?"
 To be honest with you, I can't help but chuckle every time I read that saying, because it reminds me that us ladies are badass as hell, especially when it comes to anything and everything related to our menstrual cycles.
 Personally, I feel especially hardcore when I'm able to squeeze in at least one sweat sesh during my time of the month.
 But sometimes, in between burpees, I low-key start to wonder, is working out on your period bad for you in any way?

 While some women could hardly even imagine hitting the gym while their uterus is literally throbbing, and their boobs are more sensitive than your ex who won't stop liking your pics from three years ago, other gals swear by sweating it out when it comes time for Aunt Flo to pay them a visit.

 When it comes down to it, though, whether you hit up SoulCycle during your own cycle is totally a matter of personal preference.

 But if you feel up to it, working out on your period actually isn't bad for you at all.

 It might seem absurd to hit the weight room when you're bloated and moody AF, but working out during your time of the month can actually relieve many of those annoying symptoms.
 Plus, if you already have a consistent workout schedule, and you're an active person overall, your period symptoms will become less intense over time, and the flow might even get lighter and more manageable.
 If that's not an inspiration not to snooze your alarm for an early morning sweat sesh, I don't know what is.

 And, if you tend to be a victim of bloating during your time of the month, sweating it out during your cycle causes water to leave your body, which in turn leads to less bloating for you.
 Can I get a collective "yassss" over here?!